-We are required to maintain compliance with certain financial covenants under the Credit Agreement, including a consolidated leverage ratio, an asset coverage ratio and a consolidated fixed charge coverage ratio.
-We were in compliance with these covenants as of December 31, 2022.
-At December 31, 2022, we had \$24.4 million outstanding under the Credit Agreement, representing the remaining principal balance of the term loan, with a weighted average interest rate of 6.29 percent.
-We also had \$8.4 million of letters of credit issued under the Credit Agreement at a fee of 2.00 percent per annum.
+At December 31, 2023, we had \$21.9 million outstanding under the Credit Agreement, representing the remaining principal balance of the Term Loan, with a weighted average interest rate of 7.69 percent.
+We also had \$13.0 million of letters of credit issued under the Credit Agreement at a fee of 2.25 percent per annum.
 No amounts were outstanding under the revolving credit facility.
 See Note 12 in the Notes to Consolidated Financial Statements for further information.

 On December 23, 2020, we entered into an At Market Issuance Sales Agreement ("ATM Agreement") with B. Riley Securities, Inc., as agent (the "Agent").
 Pursuant to the ATM Agreement, we may offer to sell shares of our common stock through or to the Agent for cash from time to time.
+The total number of shares of common stock to be sold, if any, and the price the shares will be sold at will be determined by us periodically in connection with any such sales, though the total amount sold may not exceed the limitations stated in the applicable registration statement.
 We filed a registration statement initially registering an aggregate of \$20.0 million of shares of common stock for sale under the ATM Agreement.
-The total number of shares of common stock to be sold, if any, and the price the shares will be sold at will be determined by us periodically in connection with any such sales, though the total amount sold may not exceed the limitations stated in the registration statement.
-During the year ended December 31, 2022, we received net proceeds of approximately \$1.7 million (net of offering costs of \$0.1 million) from the sale of 46,524 of our common shares at an average price per share of approximately \$40.20 under this agreement.
-At December 31, 2022, approximately \$15.1 million of the original \$20.0 million capacity of the ATM Agreement remained unsold.
+During the year ended December 31, 2023, we received net proceeds of approximately \$0.5 million (net of offering costs to the Agent of \$27 thousand) from the sale of 14,680 of our common shares at an average price per share of approximately \$40.74 under the ATM Agreement.
+In December 2023, we filed a new registration statement which replaced our prior shelf registration statement and restored the aggregate of \$20.0 million of shares of common stock for sale under the ATM Agreement.
+The registration statement was declared effective on January 5, 2024.
+The full capacity of the ATM agreement remains unsold.